-Los Angeles, CA – While everybody had their eyes feasted on Queen Bey during the 59th annual Grammy Awards on February 12, the biggest winner comes in the form of her baby sister, Solange, who just won her first Grammy ever.
+Los Angeles, CA – Testing: While everybody had their eyes feasted on Queen Bey during the 59th annual Grammy Awards on February 12, the biggest winner comes in the form of her baby sister, Solange, who just won her first Grammy ever.
 The R&B singer took home the award for Best R&B Performance for her song “Cranes in the Sky,” which comes from her debut album A Seat at the Table.
 Not only did this project hit number one on the Billboard 200 back in October of last year, but it was praised by some of today’s music’s greats and named HipHopDX’s top R&B project of 2016.

 Tucked away in the media center at Staples Center, HipHopDX had the pleasure of hearing Solange’s exclusive post-Grammy speech, almost immediately after Solange went on stage to retrieve her trophy.
 This Grammy nomination had her up against steep competition, such as Rihanna, BJ The Chicago Kid, and Musiq Soulchild.